amritpandey23/amritpandey23.github.io/posts/garbage-collector-then-a-boon-now-a-curse/index.md

 .. date: 2024-05-18 18:14:09 UTC+05:30
 .. tags: programming
 .. category: programming
 .. link:
 .. description: Garbage Collectors solved crucial memory management issues by preventing leaks, but they add runtime overhead, reducing overall performance.
 With languages like Rust that omits GC for more efficient memory management, it's worth questioning whether new programming languages still need garbage collectors.
 .. type: text
 -->

-**Disclaimer**: this article is meant for beginners and tech enthusiasts and include purely my opinions.
+_**Disclaimer**: this article is meant for beginners and tech enthusiasts and include purely my opinions._

+---

-###`Programs require memory management`
+## Programs require memory management

 Computer memory is a finite resource.
-By memory, I am referring to the primary memory (RAM) used by the CPU to store, retrieve, and process data of programs during runtime.
+By memory, I am referring to the primary memory (RAM) used by the OS to store, retrieve, and process data of programs during runtime.
 Typically, an average PC user will have 8 to 16 gigabytes of RAM, which is shared by all the apps running on their PC.
 Because we have a finite resource in terms of memory, this poses a significant challenge for programmers to effectively manage the resources, i.e., memory, without compromising the reliability and usability of the OS.

 We can understand the problem of memory management with the help of an example: Let's suppose you write a program (in any programming language of your choice) that runs indefinitely to collect a bunch of numbers from the user, store them, and print them in your terminal.
 It would look like this to the user: